Caso Avícola Villalobos

 Chamber's Analysis

-The Civil Chamber restated the applicable standard: error of fact by omission arises when the appellate court fails to evaluate evidence offered by the parties in deciding the merits, and the error is of such significance that it would alter the outcome.
+The Civil Chamber restated the applicable standard: error of fact by omission arises when the appellate court fails to evaluate evidence offered by the parties in deciding the merits, and only when the omission is significant enough to alter the outcome.

 On the accounting certification.
-The Chamber confirmed that the Court of Appeals did not address this document.
-However, upon examining its content, it found that the certification merely recorded the existence of expenses and provisions arising from Lisa, S.A.'s actions totaling Q2,673,294.05, but did not demonstrate that those expenditures were effectively paid by the appellant as a consequence of the alleged damages.
-The Chamber held that, while the Court of Appeals did not evaluate the document, the omission did not affect the outcome.
+The Chamber confirmed that the Court of Appeals did not address the document.
+Examining its content, however, it found that the certification merely recorded the existence of expenses and provisions arising from Lisa, S.A.'s actions totaling Q2,673,294.05, without demonstrating that those amounts had been effectively paid by the appellant as a consequence of the alleged damages.
+The omission therefore did not affect the outcome.

 On the Canadian court proceedings.
-The Chamber likewise confirmed the omission.
-Nevertheless, it concluded that the document only proved the protocolization of a foreign document containing a pending case litigated in Ontario, Canada.
-The document was not useful to prove the damages the appellant sought to establish, as it did not by itself demonstrate the existence of damages caused by Lisa, S.A.
+The Chamber likewise confirmed the omission, but concluded that the document only evidenced the protocolization of a foreign instrument containing a case pending in Ontario, Canada.
+It was not useful to prove the damages the appellant sought to establish, as it did not by itself demonstrate any harm caused by Lisa, S.A.

 "los documentos denunciados a pesar de haberse omitido, no inciden en el resultado del fallo, pues no son útiles para resolver la controversia; derivado de lo expuesto, el submotivo de error de hecho en la apreciación de la prueba por omisión deviene improcedente y como consecuencia el recurso de casación debe desestimarse" (Page 16)